anandkr123/Control-Mountain-Car/README.md

-# Control the Mountain-Car-v0 Gym env using your webcam
+# Control the Mountain-Car-v0 Gym env using webcam

 ## Below are the three gestures chosen for controlling the car.